Oh to know then what you know now.

 Which helps me get out of my mess more quickly and want to avoid it more desperately.
 It also got me out of thinking that I had to perform to earn love.

-You don’t do good things in your life and leadership in order to win love, you do good things because you are loved.
+You don’t do good things in your life and leadership to win love, you do good things because you are loved.

 The more you understand that, the bigger the difference it makes.